 Dignity Health needed a mobile solution for wayfinding and patient experience that would reflect its corporate branding while serving the unique needs of each facility

+The utilities sector is characterized by myriad unconnected, legacy-based heterogeneous systems offered by several vendors that operate according to different standards (e.g. Ethernet, SCADA, OPC, ONVIF, MODBUS).
 Each system typically covers a particular area of activity (e.g. temperature, pressure, noise, alarm, access control), and is not integrated with the others.
 Due to this complexity, utilities management teams typically find it difficult to create a coherent, cross-organization situation picture, and to make operational decisions.

 Dignity Health Compass is a flagship platform for all facilities in the Dignity Health system.
 Static wayfinding provides smooth routing throughout publicly accessible areas across multiple floors in each facility, with customizable points of interest as well as search and filtering capabilities.
 Each facility can add Bluetooth beacons and other customization as needed.
 After a successful pilot, the app is now live at 11 Dignity Health sites and will be rolled out to the entire system by the end of 2016.